sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.3.6 (Unreleased)

+* The `inspect()` function will only interpret `/` between numbers as division under the same circumstances that it would be interpreted as division when used in a property.

 ## 3.3.5 (14 April 2014)

 * Fix `LoadError`s when using `--watch` with the bundled version of Listen.